center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/README.md

-# Scenario Overview
+# 🌊💮 Emulation
+This scenario emulates OceanLotus TTPs based primarily on two malware specimens either used by or associated with the OceanLotus actors:

+1. Rota Jakiro
+1. OceanLotus.abcdef

-## 🗺️ Legend
+### 🗺️ Legend
 This document is intended to be used as a operational guide for a purple team operation.

 Based on the CTI Emulation Plan, each step includes the following information:
 - :microphone: **Voice Track** - Summuary of actions that are completed in this step
 - :biohazard: **Procedures** - Red team operator instructions & commands to execute with expected output
-- :moyai: **Source Code** - Links to the source code that executes the specifc actions throughout the step
+- 🔮 **Source Code & Intelligence** - A table with links to the source code for specific actions with cited intelligence leveraged for this action (if available)
-- :microscope: **Cited Intelligence** - Key reporting leveraged in this step
+- 🔍 **Blue Team Notes** - key API calls, events, or telemtry for blue teams

 In-line Symbols:
 * :bulb: - callout notes
 * :heavy_exclamation_mark: - extremely important note
 * :arrow_right: - Switching to another session
 * :o: - Sign out of something
-* 💖 - Red Team Notes
-* 💙 - Blue Team Notes

-## 🌊💮 Emulation
-This scenario emulates OceanLotus TTPs based primarily on two malware specimens either used by or associated with the OceanLotus actors:

-1. Rota Jakiro
-1. OceanLotus.abcdef

 ---
 ## Step 0 - Setup